alexandrelimassantana/oneDNN/doc/programming_model/attributes_quantization.md

 For f8 quantization, the supported data types are
 #dnnl::memory::data_type::f8_e5m2 and #dnnl::memory::data_type::f8_e4m3.
 Only scaling factors are supported.

+Additionally, oneDNN provides precomputed reductions - special optimization for scenarios with grouped weight zero-points that can improve performance for Large Language Models.

 The library essentially extends the ability of the primitives to scale the output before storing the result to the memory with the destination data type.